paolij/GSEMOR-Metagenomics-Tutorial/README.md

     mkdir input
     ```

-   At this point you should have trimmed your raw sequencing reads using Trimmomatic so our input will be the trimmed fastq files.

    We will retrieve trimmed sequence reads from the shared workshop folder and copy them into your metagenomics folder.

     ```bash
-    cp *.gz input
+    cp /blue/general_workshop/share/metagenomics/*.gz /blue/<your_folder>/metagenomics/input
     ```

 4. **Run Kraken2 to classify metagenomic reads**